pmozil/pandoc_resume/markdown/resume.md

 ============
 ----

->   I am a student at the Ukrainian Catholic University, as well as
+>   I am a student at the Ukrainian Catholic University,
->   a qualified engineer with experience in OS / embedded development,
+>   and an engineer at Infineon, experienced in OS / embedded development,
 >   GPGPU programming and Networking.
 >   I work well in teams and have good communication skills.